Dumpling: Korean

-Dumplings in Korean are generally called mandu (만두, 饅頭) and further divided into subtypes such as gyoja (analagous to Chinese jiaozi) and hoppang (analagous to Chinese baozi).
-It is thought that the route through which dumplings were brought into Korea was through the Western Regions.
-The first dumplings in Korea are seen in the Hyowooyeoljeon (효우열전/孝友列傳) in Goryeosa (고려사, 高麗史), and it is said that they were made by a naturalized Khitan during the reign of King Myeongjong of Goryeo.
+Dumplings in Korean are generally called mandu (만두, 饅頭) and further divided into subtypes such as gyoja (variant to Chinese jiaozi) and hoppang (variant to Chinese baozi).
+It is thought that the route through which hoppang were introduced from China during the Goryeo Dynasty.
+In China, it was originally eaten by the civilians and then became popular and spread.
+But in the Korea, at past it was more part of royal cuisine.
+Until the early Joseon Dynasty, dumplings were classified as a luxury food and even noblemen could not eat them without permission.
+Dumplings, noodles, and rice cakes were prohibited except for ancestral rites and Buddhist services.
+The first record of dumplings in Korea are seen in the Hyowooyeoljeon (효우열전/孝友列傳) in Goryeosa (고려사, 高麗史), and it is said that they were made by a naturalized Khitan during the reign of King Myeongjong of Goryeo..
+When his father, became ill, the doctor said, 'If you eat your son's meat, you can cure your illness.'
+Then, he cut off his own thigh meat, mixed it with other ingredients, made dumplings, and fed it to his father.
+After that his father was cured.
+In 1185, the king heard the story of his filial piety and ordered the ministers to discuss how to reward him.
+He erected Hongsalmun Gate to commend him and recorded him into historical records.

 They are typically filled with a mixture of ingredients, including ground pork, kimchi, galbi, bulgogi, vegetables, or cellophane noodles, but there are many variations.
 Mandu can be steamed, fried, or boiled.
 The dumplings can also be used to make a soup called mandu-guk (만둣국).

 Mongolian

-Buuz (Бууз) are Mongolian steamed dumplings, generally made of dough, minced garlic and ground beef or ground mutton.
+Buuz (Бууз) are Mongolian steamed dumplings derived from the Chinese baozi.
+They are generally made of dough, minced garlic and ground beef or ground mutton.
 Originally one of the main festival foods during the Mongolian Lunar New Year, they are now widely eaten all year.
 Khuushuur (хуушууp) are the deep-fried version of buuz.
-They are commonly eaten during the national festival Naadam. are smaller version of buuz and can be steamed, fried, or boiled in milk tea or soup.
+They are commonly eaten during the national festival Naadam.
+Bansh are smaller version of buuz and can be steamed, fried, or boiled in milk tea or soup.